 ONALASKA — Gander Mountain was eerily silent on Thursday.

 The doors to the outdoor retailer in the Crossing Meadows Shopping Center were closed, with barricades and window covers drawn down.
-Peeking into the building, the floors stood empty despite a voice message at the store’s phone number proclaiming Gander Mountain would be open from 9 a.m. to 9 p.m.
+The floors stood empty despite a voice message at the store’s phone number proclaiming Gander Mountain would be open from 9 a.m. to 9 p.m.

 Messages left with media relations staff were not returned Thursday, nor were tweets directed at Gander Mountain’s new owner, Marcus Lemonis, who has made a name for himself by addressing reporters and news stories about the company through his personal Twitter account.

 Gander Mountain’s previous owner declared bankruptcy this spring, after which Lemonis bought the rights to the company and its locations while liquidating firms bought up much of the company’s inventory and equipment.

 The Onalaska Gander Mountain could close after the results of the company’s recent bankruptc…

 Despite banners proclaiming “Going out of Business” and “Store Closing” located on the property through August, Lemonis insisted the Onalaska store would be among those locations that would remain open.
 He reiterated that again in July, after the Wisconsin Department of Workforce Development sent out a notice that all 32 of the employees at the store would be laid off before the beginning of September.